Haggle1996/RevolutionPack/_posts/articles/2015-01-01-game-changes.md

 - Autosmelt enchant has been removed from enchants given by levelling
 - Osmium requires an ardite pickaxe or better

+##Immersive Engineering
+- Power cables transfer power at the same rate as other mods
+- Diesel generator output has been reduced to 1440RF/t (from 4096RF/t)
+- The excavator only requires 1440RF/t instead of 4096RF/t
+- Revolver shares parts with Stefinus 3D Guns mod

 ##JABBA
 - Removed Diamond Dolly